Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ### Publish to Google Play

+TODO: add link to instructions or flush this out

 To publish the app to the Google Play Store, complete the registration for a developer account and prepare your submission.
 The steps to complete your submission are relatively straightforward and well documented on the Google Play Store's website.
 An important thing to note is your content rating, which will be different for each app based on your chants.
 The Google Play review process takes about a day.

 ### Publish to Apple App Store

+TODO: discuss advertising ID

 Publishing your app on Apple's App Store is also pretty straghtforward.
 Use Transporter to upload your application to the App Store Connect portal, and build your release inside of the web interface.
 It is imperative that you don't mention "donate" anywhere in the app otherwise your app will be rejected.
 It is also important to make sure your screenshots do not include "Testflight" in them.
 It usually takes 1-3 days for Apple to review your app after you submit it.

+## Updating the App

-### OTA Updates
+### OTA  ("Over the Air") Updates

+TODO: Reinforce app.json changes for version only

 You can publish updates to your application without submitting an entirely new APK or IPA to the stores.
 You can make small changes in the application and push updates to the bundles using `expo publish`.
 The app will check for and download new bundles at each start and apply them at the next initialization.
 If you want to see them immediately, force close and restart the app.

+### New Builds

+TODO: Reinforce app.json changes for version and android.versionCode, explain why new builds are useful vs just OTA